Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

 \subsection{Scalability to Other Vegetation Type}

-Next, we attempt to assess the scalability of our GAN model trained on a particular vegetation type to another vegetation type in the same forest site.
-For this, the model trained on the Harvard Forest dataset with the ``DB\_1000" ROI described in Section \ref{subsec:individual_training} is first examined with another ROI ``EN\_1000" in the same forest site; RMSPE of 6.4\% (GCC) and 7.11\% (RCC) are obtained.
-Thereafter, the model is further trained for 25 epochs with 25\% of the training data of Harvard Forest for the ROI ``EN\_1000" and we obtain RMSPEs of 2.4\% (GCC) and 7.06\% (RCC).
-Figure \ref{fig:HARV_image_cross_vegetation} shows some sample images from the test dataset and the corresponding synthetic images for each of these cases.
-We observe that the SSIM index and GCC are improved after the ``DB\_1000" model is extended using just 25\% of the training data from the new ROI ``EN\_1000".
-This further explains that our proposed model is fairly robust to the size and location of the ROI.
+Moreover, we assess the scalability of our GAN model trained on a particular vegetation type to another vegetation type within the same forest site.
+For this, the model trained on the Harvard Forest dataset with the ``DB\_1000'' ROI, as described in Section \ref{subsec:individual_training}, is first evaluated with another ROI, ``EN\_1000'', within the same forest site.
+The RMSPE of 6.4\% (GCC) and 7.11\% (RCC) are initially obtained.
+The model is then further trained for 25 epochs using 25\% of the training data from Harvard Forest for the ``EN\_1000'' ROI, which results in improved RMSPEs of 2.4\% (GCC) and 7.06\% (RCC).
+Figure \ref{fig:HARV_image_cross_vegetation} shows sample images from the test dataset and the corresponding synthetic images for each of these cases.
+We observe that both the SSIM index and GCC improve after extending the ``DB\_1000'' model using just 25\% of the training data from the new ROI, ``EN\_1000''.
+Additionally, the FID score of synthetic images from Harvard Forest improves to 75.2 from 82.1.
+These results further demonstrate that our proposed model is fairly robust to the size and location of the ROI.